MicrosoftDocs/windows-powershell-docs/docset/windows/international/International.md

 Sets the language list and associated properties for the current user account.

 ### [Copy-UserInternationalSettingsToSystem](./Copy-UserInternationalSettingsToSystem.md)
-Copies the current user's international settings to Welcome screen and system accounts and/or New user accounts.
+Copies the current user's international settings to the Welcome screen and system accounts and/or new user accounts.